<?xml version="1.0" encoding="UTF-8"?>

 subshell in my prompt feels frivolous.</p>

 <p><code>\$</code> displays <code>$</code> for regular users and <code>#</code> for root.
-In some odd
+I don&#8217;t need

-between the prompt and the command.</p>
+breathing room between the prompt and the command.</p>

 <h2 id="additional-resources">Additional Resources</h2>